 The MSU Maroon & Write Project is proud to sponsor the 2015 Maroon Edition Essay Contest.
 All MSU undergraduate students are invited to submit an essay based on Same Kind of Different as Me.
 Students must be enrolled during the Spring 2016 semester to be eligible for a prize.
 Prizes will be awarded in freshman and upper-classman categories.
 Winners in each category will receive the following awards credited to their MSU accounts:

 1ST PRIZE - $500

 3RD PRIZE - $100

 Your essay must discuss ONE of these topics:

-In writing about the topic you choose, give your own ideas, feelings, and/or responses, being sure to use quotations and specific examples from the book to illustrate and support your points.
+Offer your own ideas and arguments, but be sure to use quotations and specific examples from the book to illustrate and support your points.

 Submission Requirements: Essays must be 500-1000 words, double-spaced with 1-inch margins; use Times New Roman 12-point font.
 Center your essay title on the first page.
 DO NOT put your name on the body of the essay; instead, include a cover sheet with the following information:

 - MSU Honor Code: "As a Mississippi State University student, I will conduct myself with honor and integrity at all times.
 I will not lie, cheat, or steal, nor will I accept the actions of those who do."

 Submit your essay by midnight on Friday, November 6, 2015, to email@example.com as an attached PDF document.